jiribanas/waylens/README.md

 # WayLens

 Wayfinder route overlay for Even Realities G2 smart glasses.
-Proof-of-concept for Acuity Brands Innovation Day: the Wayfinder SDK's route visualisation, rendered directly in the optics of the G2.
+Proof-of-concept for Acuity Q3 2026 Innovation Day: the Wayfinder SDK's route visualisation, rendered directly in the optics of the G2.

 Everything happens on the glasses — FROM/TO POI selection at MIA